spleennooname/threejs-meydajs-fftspectrum/README.md

 [demo](https://fft-spectrum.netlify.app)

-longstoryshort: the microphone detects the audio, _meydajs_ extracts metrics features used to drive  _threejs_ webgl stuff.
+longstoryshort: microphone reads the audio, and _Meydajs_ extracts psychoacoustic metrics to control an effect in _Three.js_.

 - Start project with `npm run dev`
 - open another tab with youtube music / bring any sound source closer to the microphone
 - ✨Magic✨